chandrasekaran-group/chandrasekaran-group.github.io/content/courses/cs562/home/index.md

 # Expected Work

-- **Reading and Summaries**: Students are expected to read the assigned papers before each class meeting and submit a short written summary via the following Google Form: https://forms.gle/cpRkxyc43pCG2Nwi8. **You must be signed into Google using your Illinois (@illinois.edu) account in order to submit the form.**
+- **Reading**: Students are expected to read the assigned papers before each class meeting and submit a short response to instructor-provided **guiding questions** via the following Google Form: https://forms.gle/cpRkxyc43pCG2Nwi8. **You must be signed into Google using your Illinois (@illinois.edu) account in order to submit the form.**

-  The summary should be **at most one page long** and should be written clearly and concisely.
+  The response should be **at most one page long** and written clearly and concisely.
-  If mathematical expressions, equations, or formal notation are needed, the summary should be rendered appropriately using **LaTeX**.
-Submissions must be uploaded as a **single PDF file**;
-  the form will only accept PDFs of **size less than 1 MB**, so students should plan formatting and figures accordingly.
-Summaries are due at 11:59 PM CT the day before the class.
+  If mathematical expressions, equations, or formal notation are needed, the response should be rendered appropriately using **LaTeX**.
+Submissions must be uploaded as a **single PDF file**; the form will only accept PDFs of **size less than 1 MB**, so students should plan formatting and figures accordingly.
+Responses are due at **11:59 PM (CT) on the day before class**.

-  For each class, the instructor will post **specific guiding questions** on Campuswire; students should aim to answer these questions based on their reading of the paper(s), in addition to offering their own analysis and critique.
+  **Use of AI tools** (e.g., large language models) is permitted for editing, polishing, or clarifying written responses, but **the content must reflect the student’s own understanding of the paper**.
+Students are responsible for the correctness and originality of all submitted material; AI tools should not be used to generate responses without genuine engagement with the reading.

+  - **In-Class Quizzes**: Short, handwritten quizzes will be administered at the beginning of some class meetings to assess basic engagement with the assigned readings.
+These quizzes will be based directly on the paper(s) assigned for that class and are intended to take **no more than 5–10 minutes**.

+  Quizzes are graded **very leniently** and are designed to encourage preparation and careful reading rather than memorization, or technical mastery, and to deter AI usage in the reading process.

 - **Participation and Attendance**: Students are expected to attend all classes and actively participate in discussion.